George Harrison (Irish republican): Background

 Harrison was born in May 1915 in Shammer, Kilkelly, County Mayo, Ireland to parents Tom ‘Yank’ Harrison and Winnie McDermott.
-The Shammer Harrison grew up in has been described as fiercely Irish Republican, and it was there that the young Harrison experienced the chaotic years of both the Irish War of Independence and the Irish Civil War.
+The area Harrison grew up in has been described as fiercely Irish Republican, and it was there that he experienced the chaotic years of both the Irish War of Independence and the Irish Civil War.
 In one incident that stayed with him for the rest of his life, he remembered a visit by the Black and Tans to his mother's shop that ended with them assaulting him.
 During the Civil War a cousin of Harrison, Michael Duffy, was shot while fighting as a part of the Anti-Treaty IRA.
 Both these incidents contributed to his growing belief in Irish Republicanism.

 At age 16 in 1931, Harrison joined what remnants remained of the Irish Republican Army.
 However, by this point, the IRA was at a low ebb and his unit never saw any actual fighting.
 By the mid-1930s, he had emigrated to England where he worked as a farm labourer.
 He briefly returned to Ireland in 1938 before emigrating again, this time to the United States, settling in New York City.
 Between April 1944 and February 1946, he served with the US Army in World War II in the Pacific Theatre.
 Following the war, he became active in Irish-American political organisations such as Clan na Gael and the James Connolly Club.
 It was during this time Harrison became affiliated with Liam Cotter, a fellow Irish immigrant from County Kerry who had also spent time in the IRA.